Saturna Island

 Route 2

-Narvaez Bay (5 km)
+Narvaez Bay (5 km each way)

 The beautiful bay surrounded by Douglas Fir is a great place to go for a hike and enjoy a picnic.
 There are a few different (moderate to difficult) trails to explore.
 The main trail leads you down to the shoreline and takes about half an hour (one way).